SerValera/wtftp-model-drones/README.md

 # Drone Pose Prediction in Laboratory Environment

-This project is based on the paper "Flight trajectory prediction enabled by time-frequency wavelet transform" by Zhang et al. The repository has been adapted as a final project for the Skoltech course "Theoretical Methods of Deep Learning."
+This project is based on the paper "Flight trajectory prediction enabled by time-frequency wavelet transform" by Zhang et al. The repository has been adapted as a final project for the course "Theoretical Methods of Deep Learning."
 It focuses on predicting drone poses in a laboratory environment.
 All necessary scripts for data analysis and plotting are included.

 <p  align="middle"><img src="pics/traj_plots.png"  width="95%"/></p>